thanedouglass/LSP_REPO_AYO/README.md

 Usage: Implemented BufferedReader for efficient reading of the input CSV file, handling large files with optimal performance through buffered input operations.

 # Documentation of AI Usage
 **Initial Problem:**  After successfully compiling the ETLPipeline.java program, I encountered a ClassNotFoundException when trying to run it from the command line.
+My initial attempts with different command flags (-d ., -d bin) resulted in the program creating a whole new org/ folder at the project root, which was not the intended behavior.
-**AI’s Response Excerpt:** The AI's response explained that the error was a result of running the program from the wrong directory.
-It instructed me to navigate to the project's root directory and execute the java command using the program's fully qualified name, including its package structure.
+**AI’s Response Excerpt:** The AI's response explained that to get the compiled .class file to be in the same directory as the .java file, I needed to change my current working directory to the assignment2 folder and run a simple javac command without any destination flags.
-**Modification and Usage:** I followed the AI's guidance, navigating to the project root and running the command java org.howard.edu.lsp.assignment2.ETLPipeline.
-The program then executed successfully, resolving the ClassNotFoundException and demonstrating the importance of running Java commands from the project root directory.
+**Modification and Usage:** I learned to manage my directory context before compiling.
+By running cd src/org/howard/edu/lsp/assignment2/ and then javac ETLPipeline.java, the .class file was correctly placed within the assignment2 directory.
+I then returned to the project root and used the java -cp src ... command, which correctly told the JVM to find the compiled code within the src directory.
+This process resolved the original error and taught me a crucial lesson about the relationship between javac, java, and the project's file structure.